Northern Branch: Route guide

 Soon the line passes over County Road on a rather old bridge.
 It then passes under Secaucus Road, whose bridge opened on May 20, 2002.
-The New York, Susquehanna and Western Railway begins at the Land Bridge Terminal, just north of Secaucus Road, and parallels the Northern Running Track, just to the west, all the way to its end.

 The next three overpasses, over which pass the Northeast Corridor, Route 3, and Route 495, have never been grade crossings.
 The next overpass, Paterson Plank Road, opened on April 22, 2002.

 The Northern Running Track ends at North Bergen Yard, at what has been called Granton Junction, and is now CP 2.
 From here, it splits into two CSX lines, the Bergen Subdivision (which was part of Conrail's River Line until most of Conrail's assets were split), and CSX's Northern Branch.
 The Bergen Subdivision soon becomes the River Subdivision, and leads along the west side of the Hudson River towards Albany, New York.

 Beginning at CP 2, the CSX-owned Northern Branch is a lightly used freight spur that passes through eastern Bergen County, New Jersey, terminating at the state line in Northvale.
 The line's tracks have been removed beginning at the New York border.
 However, the right-of-way continues as a rail trail heading north as several names - the Joseph B. Clarke Rail-Trail to Piermont, the Old Erie Path to Grand View, and the Raymond G. Esposito Trail to Nyack.
 There are proposals to use the right-of-way north of Englewood, New Jersey the state line as a rail trail connecting to the Hudson River Valley Greenway.